sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/01_preprocessing.md

 ### Optical Imagery (Planet)

-Last, let's import Planet NICFI imagery as well.
-Although it only has red, green, blue, and NIR bands, all of which are also present in the Landsat and Sentinel, adding this data set might strengthen the model.
+Last, let's import Planet NICFI imagery.
+Although it only has red, green, blue, and NIR bands, all of which are also present in the Landsat and Sentinel, adding this data set may strengthen the model.

 Planet NICFI biannual to monthly mosaics are only available starting in 2015, so we write functions for the importing and preprocessing of the data set, and then we call the function only if our time period of interest is after 2015.
 Within each importing and preprocessing function, we: